whuppo/osuLua/README.md

 Arguments and responses are the same on the original API documentation page.

+*Responses are returned as tables, not as JSON.*

 - `osu:GetBeatmaps( k, since, s, b, u, type, m, a, limit )`
 - `osu:GetUser( k, u, m, type, event_days )`
 - `osu:GetScores( k, b, u, m, type )`